quiltdata/quilt/docs/api-reference/self-signed-certificates.md

 ## Linux

-1. Export the single-file versions of CA certificates variable (e.g.
+1. Export the single-file version of CA certificates variable (e.g.
 `~/.bashrc` or `~/.zshrc`):
     ```sh
-    export REQUESTS_CA_BUNDLE=/etc/pki/tls/certs/ca-bundle.crt`
+    export REQUESTS_CA_BUNDLE=/etc/pki/tls/certs/ca-bundle.crt
     ```

 > The single-file version of CA certificates may be located elsewhere in different Linux distributions.
-For example, in Ubuntu Linux distributions the file is located at `/etc/ssh/certs/ca-certificates.crt`
+For example, in Ubuntu Linux distributions the file is located at `/etc/ssh/certs/ca-certificates.crt`.

 ## Windows

-1. Direct your browser to an HTTPS website that uses the custom certificate.
+1. Direct your browser to an HTTPS website that uses a custom certificate.
 1. Click the lock icon in the address bar.
 1. Click View certificates and copy the certificate name to a safe place.
 1. Open the Command Prompt («Win + R») and type `certmgr`.
 This